 Career Assessment & Exploration

 My clients are looking for a meaningful, purposeful connection with their lives and work lives.
 They want to identify with and be proud of what they do for a living.
 They want to create more life-work balance, save for retirement and make a positive difference in our world and in nature.
 They are looking for clarity, confidence and a little structure and guidance to successfully navigate their life and career transitions.
-They want to believe in themselves and their direction, and may be interested in going back to school or receive training towards a career they are passionate about, if that will increase their chances of success.
+Some people want to find ways to enhance satisfaction at their current job by redefining their roles and managing job stress better.
+Overall they want to believe in themselves and their direction, and may be interested in going back to school or receive training towards a career they are passionate about, if that will increase their chances of success.

 To begin, we put down the binoculars—searching out there for the right job title, expecting that if we see it or hear about it and it's the one, we'll know.
 Not necessarily!
 It's helpful to step back a bit and look inward first.
 I'm fond of saying that direction starts with scattered thoughts or a feeling, a vague, half-baked sense that something better is out there.
 Ideas may be somewhat formed—"I want to help people" or "I want to do something for the environment" or "I want to be creative, more physical and make more money"—but the specifics of what the job is, exactly, and how to get there need to be filled in.